fossabot/IconEngine/README.md

 </svg>
 ```

-- Some icons also have a `solid` shape.
+- Some icons also have a `Solid` shape, they are characterized by a `S` at the end of their tag.
 - `Outline` and `Solid` filters are available for easy search

 ## License